-RA is a chronic autoimmune disease that occurs when an overactive immune system attacks the body’s healthy tissues.
+RA is a chronic (ongoing) autoimmune disease that occurs when an overactive immune system attacks the body’s healthy tissues.
 When RA affects the neck, it can cause symptoms such as pain, swelling, and stiffness.
-Fortunately, there are treatments available that can bring relief to your neck.
+Fortunately, some treatments can bring relief to your neck.

-The causes of rheumatoid arthritis in the neck are the same as the causes of RA in any other joint.
+The causes of RA in the neck are the same as the causes of RA in any other joint.
 In people with RA, the immune system mistakenly attacks the joints in the same way it would normally fight viruses or bacteria.
 The body’s defenders (white blood cells and antibodies) attack the joint’s tissues, as well as the synovial membrane lining the joints — which has a lubricating function.
 This attack causes inflammation, erodes cartilage and bone, and weakens the muscles, tendons, and ligaments.
-The damage and inflammation, in turn, lead to the symptoms of RA.
+The damage and inflammation, in turn, lead to symptoms of RA-like joint pain.

-If you experience RA symptoms in your neck, it is important that you seek medical advice by talking to a rheumatologist.
-RA in the neck joints can cause several complications, so you should aim for a prompt diagnosis and swift treatment.
-Your doctor will be able to determine what treatment or combination of treatments could help alleviate your pain and reduce swelling.
+If you experience RA symptoms in your neck, seek medical advice by talking to a rheumatologist.
+RA in the neck joints can cause several complications, so you should receive prompt diagnosis and treatment.
+Your doctor will be able to determine what treatment or combination of treatment options could help ease your pain and reduce swelling.

-Your rheumatologist may prescribe or recommend the following to treat rheumatoid arthritis in the neck.
+Your rheumatologist may prescribe or recommend the following to treat RA in the neck.

-Systemic medications, which include disease-modifying antirheumatic drugs (or DMARDs) and biologics, work to treat rheumatoid arthritis by slowing disease progression and preventing joint damage and deformities.
-Systemic medications treat the underlying inflammatory response that causes RA, helping to alleviate symptoms.
+Systemic medications, including disease-modifying antirheumatic drugs (DMARDs) like methotrexate and biologics, work to treat RA by slowing disease progression and preventing joint damage and deformities.
+Systemic medications treat the underlying inflammatory response that causes RA, helping to ease symptoms.

-If you’re experiencing a flare-up of RA symptoms in your neck, your doctor may advise steroid-based injections or nerve blocks — local anesthetic injections.
+If you’re experiencing a flare-up of RA symptoms in your neck, your rheumatology provider may advise steroid-based injections or nerve blocks — a local anesthetic injection.
 Both treatments can be effective for pain that seems to radiate from the neck.